node-red/node-red-nodes/hardware/pigpiod/README.md

 ======================

-An alternative pair of <a href="http://nodered.org" target="_new">Node-RED</a> nodes to interact with Pi GPIO using the <a href="http://abyz.co.uk/rpi/pigpio/pigpiod.html" target="_new">PiGPIOd</a> daemon that is now part of Raspbian.
+An alternative pair of <a href="http://nodered.org" target="_new">Node-RED</a> nodes to interact with Pi GPIO using the <a href="http://abyz.me.uk/rpi/pigpio/pigpiod.html" target="_new">PiGPIOd</a> daemon that is now part of Raspbian.

 The advantage is that it also talk to GPIO on a Pi that is remote as long as it is running the daemon, and also sharing pins works more cleanly as contention is handled by the multiple connections.
+This is also a good way to access GPIO when running Docker on a Pi as you can use the network connection to link out of the container to the PiGPIO daemon running on the host.

 The disadvantage is that you must setup and run the PiGPIO daemon first.